Sublimatory

-Sublimation apparatus is equipment, commonly laboratory glassware, for purification of compounds by selective sublimation.
+A sublimatory or sublimation apparatus is equipment, commonly laboratory glassware, for purification of compounds by selective sublimation.
 In principle, the operation resembles purification by distillation, except that the products do not pass through a liquid phase.

 Overview

 A typical sublimation apparatus separates a mix of appropriate solid materials in a vessel in which it applies heat under a controllable atmosphere (air, vacuum or inert gas).
 If the material is not at first solid, then it may freeze under reduced pressure.
 Conditions are so chosen that the solid volatilizes and condenses as a purified compound on a cooled surface, leaving the non-volatile residual impurities or solid products behind.

 The form of the cooled surface often is a so-called cold finger which for very low-temperature sublimation may actually be cryogenically cooled.
 If the operation is a batch process, then the sublimed material can be collected from the cooled surface once heating ceases and the vacuum is released.
 Although this may be quite convenient for small quantities, adapting sublimation processes to large volume is generally not practical with the apparatus becoming extremely large and generally needing to be disassembled to recover products and remove residue.

 Among the advantages of applying the principle to certain materials are the comparatively low working temperatures, reduced exposure to gases such as oxygen that might harm certain products, and the ease with which it can be performed on extremely small quantities.
 The same apparatus may also be used for conventional distillation of extremely small quantities due to the very small volume and surface area between evaporating and condensing regions, although this is generally only useful if the cold finger can be cold enough to solidify the condensate.